eclipse/paho.mqtt.golang/README.md

 ===========================

-This repository contains the source code for the [Eclipse Paho](http://eclipse.org/paho) MQTT Go client library.
+This repository contains the source code for the [Eclipse Paho](http://eclipse.org/paho) v5 MQTT Go client library.

-This code builds a library which enable applications to connect to an [MQTT](http://mqtt.org) broker to publish messages, and to subscribe to topics and receive published messages.
+This code builds a library which enable applications to connect to a v5 [MQTT](http://mqtt.org) broker to publish messages, and to subscribe to topics and receive published messages.

 This library supports a fully asynchronous mode of operation.